dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 \normalsize

 Figure @fig:milan7313P shows the clustered memory hierarchy of the AMD Milan 7313P processor.
 It consists of four Core Complex Dies (CCDs) connected to each other and to off-chip memory via an I/O chiplet.
 Each CCD integrates a Core CompleX (CCX) and an I/O connection.
-In turn, each CCX has four Zen3 cores that share a 32 MiB victim LLC, i.e., the LLC is filled with the cache lines evicted from the four L2 caches of a CCX.
+In turn, each CCX has four Zen3 cores that share a 32 MB victim LLC, i.e., the LLC is filled with the cache lines evicted from the four L2 caches of a CCX.

 ![The clustered memory hierarchy of the AMD Milan 7313P processor.](../../img/other-tuning/Milan7313P.png){#fig:milan7313P width=80%}

-Although there is a total of 128 MiB of LLC, the four cores of a CCX cannot store cache lines in an LLC other than their own 32 MiB LLC (32 MiB/CCX x 4 CCX).
+Although there is a total of 128 MB of LLC, the four cores of a CCX cannot store cache lines in an LLC other than their own 32 MB LLC (32 MB/CCX x 4 CCX).
 Since we will be running single-threaded benchmarks, we can focus on a single CCX.
-The size of LLC in our experiments will vary from 0 to 32 MiB with steps of 2 MiB.
-This is directly related to having a 16-way LLC: by disabling one of 16 ways, we reduce the LLC size by 2 MiB.
+The size of LLC in our experiments will vary from 0 to 32 MB with steps of 2 MB.
+This is directly related to having a 16-way LLC: by disabling one of 16 ways, we reduce the LLC size by 2 MB.

 ### Workload: SPEC CPU2017 {.unlisted .unnumbered}